collective/collective.googlenews/README.rst

 Introduction
 ============

+`Google News`_ is a computer-generated news service that aggregates headlines from more than 50,000 news sources worldwide, grouping similar stories together, and displaying them according to each reader's interests.

-`Google News`_ is compiled solely by a computer algorithm that scans all the sites included in their system.
-In order for your content to be included in `Google News`_, the layout and format of your site must be easy for their crawler to read and decipher.
-Additionally, they have certain restrictions in place to make sure their crawler only includes links to URLs that are actually news articles.
+In order for your content to be included in `Google News`_, Google has certain restrictions in place to make sure their crawler only includes links to URLs that are actually news articles.

-Google asks that you to review all of their guidelines before submitting your site for inclusion in `Google News`_.
-Making sure your site conforms to all their `technical requirements`_ now will help prevent any issues with your site in the future.
+Google also asks you to review all of their guidelines before submitting your site for inclusion in `Google News`_.

-This package helps you make your Plone site comply with these `technical requirements`_.
+This package helps you make your Plone site comply with Google's `technical requirements`_.

 Installation
 ============